top of page

 How did the Arctic Circle in Rovaniemi become a tourism attraction?

 The heart of Christmas tourism in Lapland is located in the Arctic Circle in Rovaniemi.
-In 1980s, the choice of the capital of Finnish Lapland as a Christmas destination was supported by its popularity as travel site and a stopover for those heading north.
-The origins of tourism in the area date back to the late 1920s, when Colonel Oiva J. Willamo erected a landmark around the Arctic Circle as a tourist stop and photo spot.
-At that time, the location of the Arctic Circle was then determined by mere estimation, without further calculations.
-Indeed, since the Article Circle moves, it is not even possible to mark a exact permanent locations.
+The decision to designate the capital of Finnish Lapland as a Christmas destination was solidified in the 1980s, supported by its popularity as a travel hub and a convenient stopover for those venturing north.
+The roots of tourism in the area trace back to the late 1920s when Colonel Oiva J. Willamo erected a landmark on the Arctic Circle, transforming it into a captivating tourist stop and an ideal spot for capturing memories with the camera.
+At that time, the location of the Arctic Circle was determined through rough estimates, lacking precise calculations.
+Indeed, given the Article Circle's continuous motion, establishing an exact and permanent marker has proven elusive it is not even possible to mark an exact permanent location.
 (Keskitalo & Schroderus 2012)

 Arctic Circle sign in Santa Claus Village (photo by JC García-Rosell)